Instruction-Level Weight Shaping: A Framework for Self-Improving AI Agents: Abstract

 \section{Abstract}

-Large language models (LLMs) excel at surface fluency yet remain structurally static after pre‑training; new or evolving domain knowledge is typically bolted on via retrieval‑augmented generation (RAG) or parameter fine‑tuning.
-In practice, RAG often retrieves facts without integrating them logically, adds latency and engineering overhead.
-Free‑form prompt injection and ad hoc prompt engineering are brittle, prone to context‑window drift, and can conflict with pre‑trained knowledge.
-Fine‑tuning, while effective for specific domains, is resource‑intensive and risks catastrophic forgetting.

-We propose Instruction‑Level Weight Shaping (ILWS), which treats curated system instructions as external, auditable pseudo‑parameters updated post‑session via reflection and user feedback.
-After each session an LLM‑driven Reflection Engine inspects the conversation trace, diagnoses reasoning successes or failures, and proposes typed deltas $\Delta K=(\Delta S,\Delta U,\Delta T)$ over instructions, user preferences, and tools.
-Each delta is version‑controlled, evaluated under a sliding‑window analysis of 1--5 star ratings, automatically repaired on first failure, and rolled back on repeated failure.
-When the accumulated edit budget crosses a threshold, the agent compiles a rating‑weighted synthetic dataset and distils matured instruction‑space gains into parameters, converting prompt‑space improvements into weight‑space without downtime.

-Empirically, ILWS makes explicit the low‑rank shaping implicitly induced by context in transformer blocks and preserves governance while eliminating per‑call retrieval.
-In enterprise support, ILWS raised throughput by 2.4--5.0$\times$ and cut audited hallucinations by $\sim$80\% versus a frozen baseline.
-A real‑world Adobe Commerce Cloud PoC called "L0 Support" with 1M‑token context achieved 4--5$\times$ gains in tickets/hour and an $\sim$80\% reduction in time per ticket, with autonomous instruction updates and optional tool synthesis.
-Because ILWS operates at the instruction layer until a controlled distillation stage, it generalises to dynamic domains (legal, medical, engineering) requiring adaptive reasoning, tool creation, and low‑latency deployment.
+Large language models (LLMs) excel at surface fluency yet remain structurally static after pre-training; new or evolving domain knowledge is typically bolted on via retrieval-augmented generation (RAG) or parameter fine-tuning, but RAG often retrieves facts without integrating them logically and adds latency, while fine-tuning is resource-intensive and risks catastrophic forgetting.
+We propose Instruction-Level Weight Shaping (ILWS), which treats curated system instructions as external, auditable pseudo-parameters updated post-session via reflection and user feedback: after each session an LLM-driven Reflection Engine inspects the conversation trace, diagnoses reasoning successes or failures, and proposes typed deltas $\Delta K=(\Delta S,\Delta U,\Delta T)$ over instructions, user preferences, and tools; each delta is version-controlled, evaluated under a sliding-window analysis of 1--5 star ratings, automatically repaired on first failure, and rolled back on repeated failure; and when the accumulated edit budget crosses a threshold, the agent can optionally compile a rating-weighted synthetic dataset and distil matured instruction-space gains into parameters.
+Empirically, ILWS makes explicit the low-rank shaping implicitly induced by context in transformer blocks and preserves governance while eliminating per-call retrieval: in a real-world Adobe Commerce Cloud proof of concept (PoC) called ``L0 Support'' with 1M-token context, a single operator using the reflection-driven knowledge accumulation achieved 4--5$\times$ gains in tickets/hour and $\sim$80\% reduction in time per ticket, with first-shot resolution improving from $\sim$20\% to $\sim$90\%; when the matured instruction base was deployed to six additional operators without further reflection updates, they reported comparable gains, suggesting that ILWS produces transferable domain specialisation akin to fine-tuning but without parameter modification.
+Because ILWS operates at the instruction layer, it generalises to dynamic domains (legal, medical, engineering) requiring adaptive reasoning, tool creation, and low-latency deployment.